jontrulson/conquest/docs/server-guide.md

 *prefix*/etc/conquest/conqinitrc file (where *prefix* is whatever prefix you installed conquest into).

-The *conqinitrc* file specifies the configuration of your univers - how many ships can fly at the same time, how many users, planets, etc are supported.
+The *conqinitrc* file specifies the configuration of your universe - how many ships can fly at the same time, how many users, planets, etc are supported.